LukasArmstrong/ToDo/README.md

 # ToDo
 ## Project for Code Louisville's C#/.Net Course
+##### Basic Description:
+This is a super simple todo manager than still needs a lot of work.
 ##### To  open:
  1. Make sure the lastest verison of "Visual Studio is installed"
  2. Make sure SQLLocaldb is installed on local machine